spyke/spyke/TUTORIAL.md

 3. File->Save Track Channels to save any channel selections you may have made.
 These selections are saved to the `.track` file, which you can inspect with a plain text editor.

-4. File->Export->Raw Data->.dat & KiloSort files.
+4. File->Export->High-pass Data->.dat & KiloSort files.
 Choose the desired destination folder
 (probably a local folder, on which you will locally run KiloSort in MATLAB) and hit Open.
-This exports a concatenated `.dat` file from all your source files in the current `.track` file, as well as the required MATLAB files to run KiloSort.
+This first high-pass filters (using a noncausal Butterworth filter) and concatenates the data across all the source files in the current `.track` file, saving the results to a `.dat` file.
+This also checks for saturation in the data, and if it finds any, zeroes it out, +/- 0.5 sec on either side, and also saves the start and stop time ranges of the zeroed out data to a `.0tranges.npy` file.
+Saturation and big trainsients can causes problems for KiloSort.
+The required MATLAB files to run KiloSort are also generated.
 Note that the Filtering, CAR and Sampling settings you are currently using in spyke are ignored during export.
-Only raw unprocessed data is exported.
-KiloSort will then do its own preprocessing on the raw data.
+Only high-pass noncausal Butterworth filtered data is exported.
+KiloSort will then do its own further preprocessing.

 5. Open the `_ks_run.m` file that was created in the above step.
 Check the first two lines to make sure that the path to wherever you installed KiloSort and